GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-08-28 09:53:52 IST
+This content is dynamically generated in Indian Time (IST): 2025-08-28 10:11:05 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 26.88 °C
-Condition: light intensity drizzle
+Condition: mist